Reaishma/SecurePass-Analyzer-/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the

 ## Acknowledgments